LearnersGuild/learnathon/instructions-evaluator.md

 To determine the Challenge Improvement score, you will need access to the Player's initial and final challenge submission (in the form of GitHub gists).

-Use the [challenge improvement rubric][challenge-improvement-rubric] to score the Player.

 Use any of the example challenge solutions to compare code against if you need a sense of what a _good_ solution looks like:

 - [Example Solution to Objective 1](./solutions/obj-1/)